+Our native plant nursery at Southern Oregon Research and Extension Center (SOREC) has many beautiful native grasses, perennials, shrubs and trees you can plant, even during winter.
+Our plants routinely survive completely freezing in their pots and wake up beautiful and healthy for sales in the spring.
+So, planting them in winter should not be an issue.
 We have plants for sale every weekday from 9 am to 4 pm.
 The nursery is self-serve.
-Choose the plants you want, pull the price tags, and take them into the office and pay.
-Check or cash is preferred, but if the plant clinic is open, they can run a card.
-Yes, this is shameless self-promotion, but we want EVERYONE to plant native plants this fall!
+Choose the plants you want, pull the price tags and take them into the office and pay.
+Checks or cash are preferred, but if the plant clinic is open, we can run a card.
+Yes, this sounds like shameless self-promotion, but we want EVERYONE to plant native plants.
+The more the better!

 Despite being named Oregon State Gardener of the Year last year in 2023, my front yard is a constant embarrassment to me.
 It is NOT like the other, “well-tended” yards in my neighborhood.
 It is weedy and rangy and has dead stems and flower stalks all over it.
 Dry leaves are piled up under all the shrubs and trees.
 I even have what we refer to as a ‘dragon nest’- a structure I made